Mharbulous/Paginator/docs/paginator-architecture.md

     * **Paper Layer:** Displays the visual representation of pages.
     * **Ink Layer:** Contains the actual document content that flows across pages.
     * **Console Layer:** A structurally-expected layer for UI controls, non-printable, and overlaid on other layers.
-* **Skeuomorphic Page Representation:** Accurately simulate the visual appearance of physical 8.5x11 inch paper with configurable margins.
+* **Skeuomorphic Page Representation:** Accurately simulate the visual appearance of physical 8.5x11 inch paper with configurable page-insets.
 * **Developer-Friendly Integration:** Offer a simple integration path for developers, including automatic initialization based on CSS classes, and clear error reporting via the browser console for common setup issues.
 * **Facilitate Testability and Proof-of-Concept Development:** Design the Paginator's real-time update mechanisms, CSS-driven approach, and clear API to directly support the dynamic and interactive nature of the demonstration.html file and the BC Form 22 PoC.
 This ensures these artifacts can serve as effective testbeds for Paginator's functionalities.
 * **Testability:** Structure the component and its outputs (particularly `demonstration.html`) to facilitate effective testing of its features.